-- For the history of the Acadian (Cajun) people who settled southeast Louisiana, bayou boat tours, music, and other programs, visit the Acadian Cultural Center in Lafayette.
+- For the history of the Acadian (Cajun) people who settled southeast Louisiana, ranger talks, and other programs, visit the Acadian Cultural Center in Lafayette.

 - For the prairie Acadian story, music, dancing, craft demonstrations, and Saturday night at the "Cajun Grand Ole Opry," visit the Prairie Acadian Cultural Center in Eunice.

 - For bayou boat tours, free jam sessions with local musicians, history walks, and the story of Louisiana's bayou country, visit the Wetlands Acadian Cultural Center in Thibodaux.

 The basic information page has links to many useful pages with information about operating hours and days, pets, safety, accessibility, and much more.

 Other National Park Service areas in Louisiana are

 To learn about all National Park Service projects in Louisiana, from historic places to community conservation and recreation, visit the NPS Louisiana page.